Last updated on April 7th, 2023 at 06:55 am

 One way we climbers like to classify our climbing shoes is by how rigid they are.
 When referring to the rigidity of a shoe, we can separate them into two different categories; stiff and soft climbing shoes.

 The rigidity of any climbing shoe is ultimately impacted by the thickness of the midsole and outsole.
 The midsole is a thin plastic sheet, usually between 1-2mm, that is hidden beneath the footbed and outsole.
 The outsole is that sticky rubber on the bottom of your shoe, usually between 3-5mm, that comes into contact with the wall or rockface.

 Manufacturers vary the materials and thickness of both the midsole and the outsole to determine how soft or stiff your shoe will be.
-This is why soft shoes are generally more sensitive than stiff climbing shoes, as there less layers of construction between you and the rock.
+This is why soft shoes are generally more sensitive than stiff climbing shoes, as they’re fewer layers of construction between you and the rock.

-Nevertheless, in this article we will cover what are soft climbing, when should you use them, and share a few of the best soft shoes currently available.
+Nevertheless, in this article we will cover what is soft climbing, when should you use them, and share a few of the best soft shoes out there.

 Why Use Soft Climbing Shoes?

 It’s simple really, different styles of climbing require different shoes.
 Soft shoes have the ability to adapt, and mold, to different shapes of holds.
 Stiff shoes, as the name suggests, are significantly more rigid.
 Stiffer shoes create downforce on vertical routes by weighting your toes and creating a focal point that generates uplift from small holds.